mwelling/OpenFPGA_bitstream_generation/README.md

 ## FPGA88_SOFA_A Architecture
 * It consists of 8x8 CLB (Configurable Logic Block) matrix, which makes a total of 64 CLBs
-* Each CLB contains 6 LUTs (LookUp Tables) and 6 FF (FlipFlops) which makes a total of 384 LUTs and 384 FFs
+* Each CLB contains 6 LUTs (LookUp Tables) and 6 FFs (Flip Flops) which makes a total of 384 LUTs and 384 FFs
-* It has 128 FPGA IOs
+* It has 128 FPGA IOs with a subset of them available through the chip package.
+This [sheet](https://docs.google.com/spreadsheets/d/1uOKmR7bjrC94i442PaVSnYtZpS0WyItzQ1jk-dcR4PQ/edit#gid=1991726657) provides more information.

 ## Steps for using OpenFPGA to generate bitstream for SOFA FPGA fabric
 1. Clone this repo